Voxel51 Integration

 FiftyOne has a variety of tools to enable easy integration with your model training pipelines.
 You can easily export your data in common formats like COCO or YOLO suitable for use with most training packages.
 FiftyOne also provides workflows for popular model training libraries such as PyTorch, PyTorch Lightning Flash, and Tensorflow.

-With FiftyOne’s new plugins architecture, custom training workflows can be directly integrated into the FiftyOne App and become available at the click of a button.
+With FiftyOne’s plugins architecture, custom training workflows can be directly integrated into the FiftyOne App and become available at the click of a button.
 The delegated execution feature lets you process the workflows on dedicated compute nodes.

 Once a model is trained, you can easily run inference, load the model predictions back into FiftyOne, and evaluate them against the ground truth annotation.